Highcliffe: History

 What is now regarded as Highcliffe has developed over the last several hundred years from the hamlet of Slop Pond, the Chewton Estate, and Chewton Common.
 The latter two also contained large farmsteads.

 Slop Pond was a collection of thatched cottages, named from the large pond on its common.
 The cottages were said to be occupied by farm workers and fishermen, who engaged in the smuggling and poaching trade now notorious in local history.

 When the area became a more popular tourist destination in the Victorian era, Slop Pond was renamed Newtown.
 This was changed to Highcliff after the first house built on the high cliff, soon to become known as Highcliffe-on-Sea.

 Between 1831 and 1835, Lord Stuart de Rothesay built Highcliffe Castle, a Gothic Revival home, near the site of High Cliff House, his father's Georgian estate.
 The design, by William Donthorne, a founder member of RIBA, incorporated large quantities of carved Medieval stonework salvaged from the Norman Benedictine Abbey of St Peter at Jumièges in northwest France and the Grande Maison des Andelys.
 At the beginning of the 20th century the reputation of Highcliffe was so considerable that in 1907 Kaiser Wilhelm II chose to stay at Highcliffe Castle when recuperating from the strain of political scandals in Germany.

 Highcliffe Castle is now a Grade I listed building described as "the most important remaining example of the Romantic and Picturesque style of architecture", and now holds events throughout the year open to the general public.
 It is also a popular venue for weddings and other private events.
 Harry Gordon Selfridge, founder of Selfridges & Co, rented the castle between 1916 and 1922.
 He is buried in a simple grave at St Marks Churchyard next to his wife and mother.
 The castle featured in Mr Selfridge, a TV series charting the life of the department store magnate.

 Between 1911 and 1914 Greystones house was built in the village to a design by Edward Schroeder Prior.

-The area also has a strong literary connection and was once a centre for Wicca with Gerald Gardner and Dorothy Clutterbuck living in Highcliffe.
-Captain Frederick Marryat, author of The Children of The New Forest, was a regular visitor to the house on the Chewton estate (now the Chewton Glen Hotel, Spa and Country Club); and the adventure story author Colonel R.W.
-Campbell, veteran of the Boer and Great wars, was also a local resident.
+The area also has a literary connection and was once a centre for Wicca with Gerald Gardner living in Highcliffe.
+Captain Frederick Marryat, author of The Children of The New Forest, was a visitor to the house on the Chewton estate (now the Chewton Glen Hotel, Spa and Country Club).